1ndevelopment/android-build-env/README.md

 ```

 ### Switch to Java 21 LTS
-Replace the Java install block's JDK_URL with the Temurin 21 URL from adoptium.net.
+Replace the Java install block in the Dockerfile with the Temurin 21 binary from https://adoptium.net and update `JAVA_HOME` accordingly.

 ### Kotlin / AGP version
-Update warmup/build.gradle to pre-warm the exact versions your project uses.
+Update `warmup/build.gradle` to pre-warm the exact AGP and Kotlin versions your project uses, so those are cached in the image layer too.

----

-## Notes on Java 25

-Java 25 is an **Early Access** release.
-Once GA ships, update the `JDK_URL` in
-the Dockerfile to the stable Temurin/Adoptium download — no other changes needed.